Isle of Wight Council

 For carers it provides a flexible, interesting job with a fantastic work life balance.
 With great opportunities for skills development, working as a self-employed professional with support from our team you can offer three types of services from your own home:

-Long term support is where the person would live with you and your family, Our Short Breaks (respite) is where the person would come and stay for the odd night, weekend or maybe a week or two.
+- Short Breaks (respite) where the person would come and stay for the odd night, weekend or maybe a week or two.

 By becoming a Shared Lives carer, you will make a real difference to the person you support, giving them improved quality of life and supporting social inclusion.